-The SENCO also meets regularly with a network of support providers and have contact details and referral forms to request additional support.
+The SENCO also meets regularly with a network of support providers.

 Access to the Curriculum

 Class teachers teach all pupils with SEN for most of the week with their peers in mainstream classes.
 All teaching and support staff are aware of the National Curriculum Inclusion Statement and in their planning and teaching strive to: